 Consult a counselor to help you stop caring too much about people and things.
-Simply click here to find one now.
+Simply click here to connect with one via BetterHelp.com.

 Caring is not a weakness or flaw.
 On the contrary, to care demonstrates love and compassion for oneself and all of the people you care about.